VasiliyKolihalov/FatNetLib/docs/2-essentials/10-modules.md

 * Patch configuration
 * Patch the DefaultPackageSchema

-The final task of modules is to build the main class - `FatNetLib`.
+The final target of modules is to build the main class - `FatNetLib`.

-## Registering application modules
+## Registration application modules

 Modules can be registered in two places: in `FatNetLibBuilder` and inside other modules.
 To register in `FatNetLibBuilder` you need to use the `Modules` property.